AsexGenomeEvol/Timema_asex_genomes/side_proj/README.md

 #### SNPs & Indels

-so far I was thinking of FreeBayes for vartiant calling, but according the latest benchmarking I should probably go for Octopus.
+so far I was thinking of FreeBayes for variant calling, but according the latest benchmarking I should probably go for Octopus.

 But quick solution is GATK for now.
+Mapping using `bwa-mem`

 ```
 module add UHTS/Aligner/bwa/0.7.13